leninpaulino/hotels-api/README.md

 - [x] Make users able to update accommodations
 - [x] Make users able to delete accomodations
 - [x] Add booking endpoint than whenever is called reduces the accommodation availability, and that fails if there is no availability.
+- [x] Make all errors and exceptions to follow the RFC7807 spec